-The Community School Coordinator positions will not end with federal funding.
+School Coordinator positions will not end with federal funding.
 PRI is a well-established organization with a more than 30-year history of program implementation and sustainability including 10+ year history with FSCS.
-We have the resources and partnerships necessary to sustain this program, and to sustain the 10 Community School Coordinator positions, as evidenced by key elements of our sustainability plan pages 62-64.
-We have a proven track record of sustaining FSCS School Coordinator positions after the end of federal funding as illustrated by our 2014 FSCS program in Knox County, Kentucky.
-When Knox FSCS federal funding ended in 2019, and after we achieved all project goals, PRI implemented the sustainability steps noted above and secured additional funding used to continue the FSCS School Coordinator positions.
-PRI has shown that FSCS School

-Coordinators are a solid return on investment making requested private and state investments in FSCS reasonable.
+We have the resources and partnerships necessary to sustain this program, and to sustain the 11 School Coordinator positions, as evidenced by key elements of our sustainability plan pages 62-64.
+We have a proven track record of sustaining School Coordinator positions after the end of federal funding as illustrated by our 2014 FSCS program in Knox County, Kentucky.
+When Knox FSCS federal funding ended in 2019, and after we achieved all project goals, PRI implemented the sustainability steps noted above and secured additional funding used to continue the School Coordinator positions.
+PRI has shown that School Coordinators are a solid return on investment making requested private and state investments in FSCS reasonable.
 Importantly, PRI works with our LEA partners to fiscally map their existing funding streams.
-This process has been successful in creating possibilities for LEA's to uncover existing funding streams that can sustain the Community School Coordinator position.
+This process has been successful in creating possibilities for LEA's to uncover existing funding streams that can sustain the school coordinator position.